nodebreaker0-0/secret-template/README.md

 cargo install cargo-generate --features vendored-openssl
 ```

-Now, use it to create your new contract.
+Now, use it to create your new contrac.
 Go to the folder in which you want to place it and run:

 **0.9 (latest)**